ratushnyi/GameEventSystem/README.md

 # Game Events System

-Package for the AB-framework that includes a system of interaction between the player and the entities of the events
+That package includes a system of interaction between the player and the entities of the events.